scidroid/webpage/README.md

 # website
-This is my personal WebSite make on BootStrapStudio.
+This is my personal WebSite.
 UwU